 The second option allows you to disable asking reviewers to leave written feedback to the writer whenever they approve an item.
 More information about grading and feedback is covered in the next section.

 The grading criteria allow your reviewers to rate assignments after approving them.
-By default, we have three grading criteria enabled for the Editorial review workflow status.
+By default, there are three grading criteria, all of which are enabled for the Editorial review workflow status.
 That means users assigned under Editorial review status will be asked to leave a rating for each defined category after approving an item.

 You may have noticed that you can drag and drop these items using the hamburger icon to rearrange them in the workflow settings page.
-Doing so will also change the order of their appearance in the feedback dialog box:
+Doing so will also change the order of their appearance in the feedback dialog box.

 How to Edit a Grading Criterion

-The process of editing a grading criterion is very similar to editing a workflow status.
-Simply click the criterion's corresponding edit button and the UI will change to allow you to make changes.
+Editing a grading criterion is similar to editing a workflow status.
+To do so, click the criterion's corresponding edit button and the UI will change to allow you to make changes.

 From left to right: you can modify the criterion's name, description, and associated workflow status.

 How to Create a New Grading Criterion

-To create a new grading criterion, simply click the New grading criterion button located below the list of your grading criteria.
-A new empty field will appear to let you create your new grading criterion.
+To create a new grading criterion, click the New grading criterion button located below the list of your grading criteria.
+A new empty field will appear that will let you create your new grading criterion.

 Enter your new criterion's name and description and then attach it to a workflow status.
-Finally, click the Save button and your new criterion will now be active.
+Finally, click the Save button and your new criterion will instantly be active.